emilarista/ansible-poc/README.md

 This role can be used instead of cvp_deploy in order to deploy the changes directly to the devices via API.
 It uses the standard eos_config module, takes a backup of the configuration and places it in the backups folder, then pushes the changes line for line to the device.

+Connection parameters for connecting to the Arista switches are placed in the role vars/main.yml file.

 ### Playbook example:

     ---